bhits/config-server/docs/docker-image-desc.md

 For more information about this image, the source code, and its history, please see the [GitHub repository](https://github.com/bhits/config-server).

-# What is Config-server?
+# What is Configuration Server?

 The Configuration Server (config-server) provides support for externalized configuration in the Consent2Share application.
-The config-serve can serve the configurations from a central Git repository on file system or a remote repository like repository on GitHub.
+The Configuration Server can serve the configurations from a central Git repository on file system or a remote repository like repository on GitHub.
 Consent2Share provides a [`Default Configuration Data Git Repository`]( https://github.com/bhits/c2s-config-data).

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits.github.io/consent2share/).

 # How to Use This Image

-## Start a Config-server Instance
+## Start a Configuration Server Instance

 Be sure to familiarize yourself with the repository's [README.md](https://github.com/bhits/config-server) file before starting the instance.